 “Well, the first thing I have to do is to cut some records.”

-— Press Conference at Graceland | March 7, 1960
+(Graceland Press Conference | March 7, 1960)

 That was Elvis Presley’s response to a question about his immediate plans now that he was a civilian again.
-Amidst a snowstorm of press coverage, he had been released from the army just two days earlier at Fort Dix, New Jersey.
+Amid a snowstorm of press coverage, he had been released from the army just two days earlier at Fort Dix, New Jersey.
 The pressure was on Elvis to get back into show biz and to do it quickly.
 The last time he had been in a recording studio was June 10, 1958, during a two-week furlough after his army training.
 RCA had spread out the release of the handful of songs he cut that day to cover the 21 months remaining in Elvis’ army hitch.
-By the time of his discharge, though, the Presley pipeline at RCA had run dry, and the label wanted its star performer in the studio as soon as possible.
+By the time of his discharge, though, the Presley pipeline at RCA had run dry, and the label wanted its star performer back in the studio as soon as possible.

-The scheduled recording session was less than two weeks away, but at the Graceland press conference, Elvis professed to know very little about it.
+The scheduled recording sessions were less than two weeks away, but at the Graceland press conference, Elvis professed to know very little about it.
 “As far as when I’ll record, I really don’t know,” he said.
 “Probably this week or next week.
 And what I’ll record, I don’t know yet.
 I’ve got quite a few songs to choose from, I’ve collected over two years.
 I don’t know exactly what type or what instruments I’ll use … I really don’t know yet.”

 A seething dispute with Colonel Parker prevented Jerry Leiber and Mike Stoller, who had composed many of Presley’s most well known pre-army songs, from presenting new material.
 However, “Dirty, Dirty Feeling,” a Leiber-Stoller rocker originally intended for the King Creole soundtrack, was still available.

-There was another song destined for the “Elvis Is Back! sessions that combined both old and new elements.
-In Germany Elvis had told Bienstock that he liked “There’s No Tomorrow,” which was based on “O Sole Mio,” an Italian tune dating back to the turn of the century.
-On returning to New York, Freddy turned the job of writing new English lyrics for the old melody to H&R writers Aaron Schroeder and Wally Gold.
-“It’s Now or Never” became one of Elvis’s top priorities for the first post-army sessions.
+There was another song destined for the Elvis Is Back! sessions that combined both old and new elements.
+In Germany, Elvis reportedly told Colonel Parker that he liked “There’s No Tomorrow,” which was based on “O Sole Mio,” an Italian tune dating back to the turn of the century.
+On returning to New York, Freddy gave the job of writing new English lyrics for the old melody to H&R writers Aaron Schroeder and Wally Gold.
+“It’s Now or Never” was high on Elvis’ list of priorities for his first post-army sessions.

 Finally, if possible, Elvis wanted to help out a couple of his friends by recording music they favored.
 Scotty Moore offered “The Girl Next Door Went A-Walking,” written by Thomas Wayne, a singer-songwriter Scotty had worked with while Elvis was away.
 Also, Elvis wanted to work Charlie Hodge, an army buddy, into the session somehow.
 Their duet on “I Will Be Home Again” was one of the last songs recorded at Studio B on April 3.

 RCA had lined up Nashville’s A-list musicians to work with Elvis.
-They included Hank Garland on guitar, Bob Moore on bass, Buddy Harman on drums, Floyd Cramer on piano, Boots Randolph on saxophone, and the Jordanaires on vocals.
+They included Hank Garland on electric bass, Bob Moore on bass, Buddy Harman on drums, Floyd Cramer on piano, Boots Randolph on saxophone, and the Jordanaires on vocals.
 Both Colonel Parker and Steve Sholes thought Presley’s old band members Scotty Moore and D.J.
 Fontana would just slow things down, but Elvis insisted that both be included.
 (Bass player Bill Black had his own combo by then and wasn’t interested in working with Elvis.)

-The March 20 eleven-hour recording session, combined with the twelve-hour session of April 3, resulted in the most artistically and commercially successful recording effort of Elvis’s career.
+The March 20 and April 3 sessions resulted in the most artistically and commercially successful recording effort of Elvis’ career.
 The mix of pop, rock, and blues numbers demonstrated Presley’s ability to deliver in multiple music genres.
 Presley biographer Peter Guralnick declared, “There was nothing on the session that could not be said to be of a very high standard.”
 For the record, 18 songs, enough for three single releases and a twelve-track album, were completed.

 The three A-side singles released from the sessions were all blockbuster hits in 1960.
 Starting on April 25, “Stuck on You” spent four weeks at #1 on Billboard’s “Hot 100” pop chart.
-“It’s Now or Never” spent five weeks atop the “Hot 100” in late summer, and “Are You Lonesome Tonight?” followed at year’s end with six more weeks at #1.
-Their respective flip sides also charted — “Fame and Fortune“ at #17, “A Mess of Blues” at #32 and “I Gotta Know” at #20.
+“It’s Now or Never,” released in July, spent five weeks atop the “Hot 100” in late summer, and “Are You Lonesome Tonight?” followed at year’s end with six more weeks at #1.
+Their respective flip sides also charted — “Fame and Fortune“ at #17, “A Mess of Blues” at #32, and “I Gotta Know” at #20.

-The remaining 12 recordings from Elvis’s first post-army sessions were packaged in the “Elvis Is Back!”
-LP, shipped by RCA on April 8, just four days after most of the tracks had been recorded.
-In its initial release, about 300,000 copies were sold, which turned out to be a bit of a disappointment for RCA officials.
+The remaining 12 recordings from Elvis’ first post-army sessions were packaged in the Elvis Is Back!
+LP, shipped by RCA on April 8, just four days after the last of the tracks had been recorded.
+In its initial release, about 300,000 copies of the album were sold, which turned out to be a bit of a disappointment for RCA officials.

-Billboard gave “Elvis Is Back!” a thumbs up in its “Spotlight Winners of the Week” column on April 25.
+Billboard gave Elvis Is Back! a thumbs up in its “Spotlight Winners of the Week” column on April 25.
 “About the only thing necessary to say about this new album is that dealers should stock it in quantity.
 Elvis is back — and singing better than ever in the rock and roll style he made famous.
 His rendition of ‘Fever’ is a classic, and his performances on ‘Dirty, Dirty Feeling,’ ‘Soldier Boy’ and ‘Such a Night’ are very exciting.”

 Not all reviews were positive, however.
 Writing in The New York Times on May 8, John S. Wilson didn’t dig the new Elvis.
 “Rumors have been coming back from Germany that we would hear a new, matured Presley when he had finished his Army stint … As the numerous pictures that cover the sleeve attest, the sideburns are gone but the features cleared to view show no signs of advancing maturity.
 Nor do his conceptions as a vocalist seem to have progressed.
 In fact, the vivacity that contributed to the surface excitement he once generated is largely missing from these performances, leaving them strangely drab and lackluster.”

-Such criticism was muted, though.
-All of those who really mattered were thrilled with the results of the “Elvis Is Back! sessions.
+Such isolated criticism was muted, however.
+All of those who really mattered were thrilled with the results of the Elvis Is Back! sessions.
 Colonel Parker’s hopes that his client would make a successful transition into pop’s mainstream were realized.
 Steve Sholes and the other anxious execs at RCA relaxed, knowing the label’s premier recording artist had returned stronger than ever.
 Elvis’ fans welcomed him home and made him the biggest-selling singer of the year.
 Finally, and surely most important of all, Elvis himself realized that his fears, openly expressed during the army years, of being forgotten amid new musical trends were unfounded.

 In 1957, Frank Sinatra had been cautious in assessing Elvis as a singer.
-“Presley has no training at all,” Sinatra explained.
+“Presley has no training at all,” Sinatra explained then.
 “He has a natural, animalistic talent.
 When he goes into something serious, a bigger kind of singing, we’ll find out if he is a singer.”
-With his performances during the “Elvis Is Back” sessions in early 1960, Elvis Presley demonstrated that he could be any kind of singer he wanted to be. — Alan Hanson |© November 2012
+With his performances during the Elvis Is Back! sessions in early 1960, Elvis Presley demonstrated that he could be any kind of singer he wanted to be. | Alan Hanson, © 2019